Niccolò Branciforte, 1st Prince of Leonforte: Early life

 He was born around 1593 into the noble Branciforte family.
 He was the son of Giuseppe Branciforte Moncanda, 5th Count of Raccuja (1560–1596), and his second wife, the noblewoman Agata Lanza Gioeni (b.
 1568).
-From his parent's marriage, he had a sister, Giovanna Flavia Branciforte.
+From his parents' marriage, he had a sister, Giovanna Flavia Branciforte.
 (Note: His sister, Giovanna Flavia Branciforte, married Giovanni Branciforte, Lord of Santa Maria di Niscemi (a son of Fabrizio Branciforte, 3rd Prince of Butera).
 After his death in 1622, she married Francesco Ventimiglia d'Aragona, 10th Marquess of Geraci (a son of Giuseppe Ventimiglia, 9th Marquess of Geraci).)
 From his father's first marriage to Beatrice Barrese (a daughter of Carlo Barrese, 1st Marquess of Militello), he had an elder half-sister, Melchiora Branciforte.
 After his father's death, in 1599 his mother married Ercole Branciforte, 1st Duke of San Giovanni, who belonged to a collateral branch of his family.
 From that marriage, he had several younger half-siblings, including Antonio Branciforte, 1st Prince of Scordia, Bishop Ottavio Branciforte, and Bishop Luigi Branciforte.

 His paternal grandparents were Niccolò Branciforte, 1st Count of Raccuja, and Giovanna Lanza (sister of Laura Lanza, both daughters of Cesare Lanza, 1st Count of Mussomeli).
 His maternal grandparents were Ottavio Lanza, 1st Prince of Trabia, 2nd Count of Mussomeli, and Giovanna Orteca Gioeni, Baroness of Valcorrente and Pietratagliata.

 His father died in 1596 and he succeeded him in the title of Count of Raccuja, and was entrusted to the guardianship of his mother together with his aunt, Beatrice Branciforte, and her husband Federico Spadafora, Baron of Venetico.
 After his mother married the Duke of San Giovanni in 1599, young Niccolò grew up in his stepfather's villa in San Michele, near Cammarata, the seat of an important aristocratic court.